 In Judges 2:22, God explained why he would not be driving out all the enemies of Israel ‘in order to test Israel by them.’

-Trials, sufferings and testings are never easy and comfortable.
+Trials, sufferings and testing are never easy and comfortable.
 But if God wants to know who we are, we will be tested.
-Trials, sufferings and testings also enable us to know ourselves like never before.
+Trials, sufferings and testing enable us to know ourselves like never before.

 Consider the experience of Horatio Spafford, a friend of the world-famous evangelist, D L Moody.
 Both he and his wife were wealthy, recognized (he was an established lawyer) and had five children.
 One child died of scarlet fever.
 But it was in 1873 that Spafford suffered his greatest test.
 Spafford sent his family ahead of himself even as he had to attend to business at home.
 Among them was his wife, Anna, and four remaining children, ages between two and eleven years old.